djwei96/MPSUM/readme.md

 This project aims at generating brief but representative summaries for entities in **dbpedia** and **lmdb**.<br>
 ## CONTRIBUTORS AND BACKGROUND
 ### Contributors
+All of contributors work in Institute of Information Enginerring CAS, our names and E-mails addresses are as follows.<br>
+If you have any questions or suggestions, please do not hesitate to contact us.<br>
 - **Dongjun Wei:** weidongjun123@gmail.com<br>
 - **Shiyuan Gao:** gsyuan12@163.com<br>
 - **Yaxin Liu:** crayou_liu@163.com<br>